Introduction

 Combining Lean and Six Sigma methodologies

-Lean Six Sigma integrates Lean principles with Six Sigma’s data-driven approach to quality improvement.
-This combination aims to reduce waste and variation in processes.
+Lean Six Sigma combines Lean principles with Six Sigma’s data-driven approach to quality improvement.
+The goal is to reduce waste and variation in processes.

 DMAIC process